In

 Prevailing Wage DeterminationFreeEmployer

-PERM Labor Certification (Recruitment expenses etc.)Employer bears cost (ads, legal fees)
+PERM Labor Certification (Recruitment expenses, etc.)Employer bears cost (ads, legal fees)

 Form I‑140 Fee$700Employer or Employer/Employee split